Cambridge-ICCS/green-ci/README.md

 If the issue is not in the test suite which can be easily rerun (for example, using [pytest](https://docs.pytest.org/), a tool like [act](https://github.com/nektos/act) can be used to run your CI pipeline locally in a container.

 Alternatively, you can interact with your GitHub actions using [action-tmate](https://github.com/mxschmitt/action-tmate) (with tmate being a fork of [tmux](https://github.com/tmux/tmux/wiki)).
 This enables you to use ssh to connect with the machine that the actions are run on.

+### Test PRs

+If you have set up [triggers](#triggers) properly, you should look at the way you are debugging/changing PRs.
+Rather than making small changes to a big PR and checking whether your CI runs through, it can be more energy efficient to separate out a smaller PR with just those changes.
+This will then (hopefully) trigger a smaller set of tests being rerun instead of all those that were affected in the big PR.